Tags: baking, Basil, Chevre, Chibes, Chili Flakes, Dough, flatbread, garlic, goat cheese, Herbs, Lemon, Parsley, Pide, recipes, Turkish Flatbread

 Tags: #BreaingBread, Arugula, Bacon, Bread Baking Society, Cheddar Cheese, Cheese, eggs, focaccia, Roasted Peppers, Yeast

 There’s a new bread challenge in town.
-It’s called the Bread Baking Society (Twitter handle @Breaking_Bread – hashtag #BreakingBread), – founded by Lora from Cake Duchess, Marnely from Cooking with Books and Shulie from Food Wanderings.
-This month the bread they asked everyone to bake is focaccia, and of course, I wanted to take part.
-Thankfully I got it in on the last day, last-minute of the month.
+It’s called the Bread Baking Society (Twitter handle @Breaking_Bread – hashtag #BreakingBread), – founded by Lora from Cake Duchess and Shulie from Food Wanderings.
+This month the bread they asked everyone to bake is focaccia and of course, I wanted to take part.
+Thankfully I got it in on the last day, last minute, of the month.
 Once again, there was humidity, but not as bad as last week.
-Then again, no braiding or shaping of focaccia – just dimpling (awww) – so humidity foiled.
+But, no braiding or shaping of focaccia – just dimpling (awww) – so humidity foiled.
 Ha!

 Of course, there was free creative reign, so the variety of focaccias linked up, sweet and savory, is pretty amazing, from sweet potato to southern charm.

 I made a Focaccia McMuffin.
-I call it that because it’s bacon, egg and cheddar.
+I call it that because it’s composed of bacon, eggs and cheddar encased in dough (the Mcmuffin part).
 What makes it kind of cool is, the eggs are in focaccia wells.
 I scrunched up 6 large pieces of tin foil into 3-inch balls, coated each one generously with olive oil, then stuck them into the cheese and bacon filled dough before rising.
-When fully risen, I pressed them down again, and baked the focaccai for 20 or so minutes, then removed the tin foil balls – giving me perfect wells to crack 6 eggs into, which I did.
-I put the focaccia back in the oven for 8 to 10 more minutes, and voila, six perfectly cooked eggs, in six bacon – cheese bread squares (when cut), per person.
+When fully risen, I pressed them down again, and baked the focaccia for 20 or so minutes, then removed the tin foil balls – giving me perfect wells to crack 6 eggs into.
+I put the focaccia back in the oven for 8 to 10 more minutes, and voila, six perfectly cooked eggs in six bacon – cheese bread squares (when cut), per person.

-Oh, I had to make it pretty, so before baking the focaccia, I topped it with some roasted red peppers, arugula, more bacon – and a few drizzles of olive oil.
-The eggs were treated to a sprinkling of sea salt, freshly ground black pepper and chopped chives, once cooked in the bread.
-Now seriously, who would not want this for breakfast (or anytime of the day) ?
+Of course I had to make it pretty, so before baking the focaccia, I topped it with some roasted red peppers, arugula, more bacon – plus a few drizzles of olive oil.
+When done, the eggs were seasoned with sea salt, freshly ground black pepper and chopped chives.

 Finally, I used Nick Malgieri’s focaccia dough in this recipe, which Lora also used.
-BUT, due to the humidity, I had to add an extra cup of flour.
-I also took down the salt because of the bacon.
-I’m sure Nick wouldn’t mind..he’s a pretty awesome pastry chef and guy.
-He left a comment on THIS post back in 2010…thanks to Meaghan from The Decorated Cookie, alerting him to the post.
-I was pretty thrilled – I’m such a fan girl when it comes to my favorite chefs.
+But, due to the damn humidity, I had to add an extra cup of flour because the dough continued to suck up flour while basking in the free sauna the weather provided.
+I also took down the salt because of the bacon..bacon = salty.
+I’m sure Nick wouldn’t mind..he’s a pretty awesome pastry chef and guy, and he left a comment on THIS post back in 2010…thanks to Meaghan from The Decorated Cookie, alerting him to the post.
+Cool, huh?

 Bacon, Cheddar and ‘Eggs in Wells’ Focaccia